Orbiit/awesome-new-gunn-schedule-package/README.md

 ```ts
 .apiKey: string
 ```
 The Google Calendar API key given in the constructor.
-You can change this if you want, and future requests will use the new API key.
+You can change this if you want, and new requests made will use the new API key.

 ### Methods